 This is one of those recipes!

-The glaze has all the lovely Asian flavors going on: Miso, mirin, soy sauce, ginger, garlic, scallion and sesame seeds.
-At one time you'd have to visit an international market for some of these ingredients, but now they're all readily available at most grocery stores.
+The glaze has all the lovely Asian flavors going on: Miso, mirin, soy sauce, ginger, garlic, scallion, and sesame seeds.
+You’d have to visit an international market for some of these ingredients at one time, but now they’re all readily available at most grocery stores.

 Let's make it!